st01c/st01c.github.io/_posts/2018/2018-01-20-algomysticism-and-fintech-activism.md

 category: writing
 ---

-[Published](http://networkcultures.org/blog/publication/moneylab-reader-2-overcoming-the-hype/) (Open Access) in _Moneylab Reader Vol. 2_, edited by Inte Glorich, Geert Lovink, and Patricia de Vries, Amsterdam: Institute for Network Cultures, 2018
+My chapter on the algomysticism of the crypto startup scene, and how this is challenged (or perpetuated) in digital art that deals with the blockchain.
+Very excited to have this [published](http://networkcultures.org/blog/publication/moneylab-reader-2-overcoming-the-hype/) (Open Access) in _Moneylab Reader Vol. 2_!
+(Edited by Inte Glorich, Geert Lovink, and Patricia de Vries, Amsterdam: Institute for Network Cultures, 2018)

 ![](/images/content/moneylab-reader-2.png)